kirsten2/Community_profiling/README.md

 Before mapping any reads, make sure to check the quality of the raw data (fx. with [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)).
 If needed, trim the reads and remove adapters (fx. with [Trimmomatic](https://github.com/usadellab/Trimmomatic)).

-Reads can be mapped according to Software preference (just ensure that the resulting bam-files are sorted and indexed).
+Reads can be mapped according to Software preference, just make sure that the resulting bam-files are sorted and indexed.
 For most mapping software, it is prudent to add an additional layer of filtering on the bam-file.
 For example, ```bwa mem```, will map reads even if only a short fragment of the read is aligned.
 The bash-script included with this repository (```mapping.sh```) will remove the vast majority of such mappings when setting the alignment length threshold to 50bp or more.
 It is also possible to filter by "edit-distance" (score related to the number of mis-matches in the mapped alignment).
 To see further details on script usage:

 ```bash
 mapping.sh -h
 ```

-The filtering can be done without using the bash-script, directly on a bam-file, by piping the data with samtools, like so:
+The filtering can also be done without using the bash-script, directly on a bam-file, by piping the data with samtools, like so:

 ```bash
 samtools view -h file.bam | filter_bam.py